akira/exq/README.md

 When using Exq through OTP, it will register a process under the name ```:exq``` - you can use this atom where expecting a process name in the Exq module.

+## Using iex:
+If you'd like to try Exq out on the iex console, you can do this by typing ```iex -S mix``` after ```mix deps.get```.

 ## Starting Exq manually:

-You can also start Exq manually and set configuration per instance.
+Typically, Exq will start as part of the application along with the configuration you have set.
+However, you can also start Exq manually and set your own configuration per instance.

 Here is an example of how to start Exq manually: